Skip to content

 Paying for Mitigation and What You Get

 Mitigation is a one-time home improvement, not a recurring expense.
 Once a system is in, the ongoing cost is small, mainly the electricity to run the fan and an eventual fan replacement years down the road.
 Properly installed systems typically reduce radon by 50 to 99% according to the EPA.
 That reduction is the value the cost buys.
+What the upkeep actually involves is covered in our guide to radon mitigation system maintenance.

 Payment terms are set by the contractor, not by us, so they differ from one specialist to the next.
 Some offer payment options and some do not.
 We do not provide or promise financing.
 When you ask for a quote, ask the specialist directly what payment terms they offer.